 Two-factor authentication forces the user to enter a login password and then a verification code, usually received by phone, before accessing critical documents or information.
-Internally, employees of the Company use Two-Factor Authentication as provided by Apple, Google and Microsoft, in order to access relevant material.
-In order to protect services and applications from attackers, and keep the Data Supplier’s information safe, two-factor authentication is available for the Company’s Enterprise-clients and will be carried out via a SOC 2 compliant third-party supplier at an additional fee.
+Internally, employees of the Company use Two-Factor Authentication as provided by Apple, Google, and Microsoft in order to access relevant material.
+In order to protect services and applications from attackers and keep the Data Supplier’s information safe, two-factor authentication is available for the Company’s enterprise clients and will be carried out via an ISO 27 0000 and SOC 2-compliant third-party supplier at an additional fee.
 Another alternative offered by the Company for its Enterprise customers is Single Sign-On (SSO), which is a session and user authentication service that permits a user to use one set of login credentials (e.g. name and password) to access multiple applications.

-Only authorized individuals are permitted access to the Company’s server, containing personal information.
+Only authorized individuals are permitted access to the Company’s server containing personal information.
 User authentication provides audit access information and complies with regulatory requirements.
-Company Employees will only be given access to the documents and files which they should have authorized access to.
-This is continuously monitored by the Company, and routines are put in place in order to assure this.
+Company Employees will only be given access to the documents and files to which they should have authorized access.
+This is continuously monitored by the Company, and routines are put in place in order to ensure this.
 More details about Access Control can be found in the Company’s Security Policy.

 DATA SUPPLIER RIGHTS

 The Data Supplier has the right to request rectification erasure of personal data that is inaccurate or incomplete.
-Data Supplier has the right to be forgotten, which means it may request the deletion of your personal data insofar as this personal data is no longer necessary for the purpose it was collected, or Company have a legitimate interest to hold it.
-Furthermore, the Data Supplier has the right to know whether their personal data is being processed; what data is gathered, from where it is obtained, and by whom it is processed.
-The Data Supplier has the right to object to processing – meaning that in certain cases, the Data Supplier has the right to object to automated processing, for example in the case of direct marketing.
+Data Supplier has the right to be forgotten, which means it may request the deletion of your personal data insofar as this personal data is no longer necessary for the purpose it was collected or Company has a legitimate interest to hold it.
+Furthermore, the Data Supplier has the right to know whether their personal data is being processed, what data is gathered, from where it is obtained, and by whom it is processed.
+The Data Supplier has the right to object to processing – meaning that in certain cases, the Data Supplier has the right to object to automated processing, for example, in the case of direct marketing.